 During the 2023, the Company acquired 75,997 shares of its own common stock for a total consideration of EUR 249k.
+In 2024, no additional shares were acquired.

-Based on the decision of the Shareholders for the acquisition of own shares, an amount of EUR 1.25 M was transferred from retained earnings to the reserve for the acquisition of own shares in 2022 representing the limit of consideration to be payable for own share acquisition.
+In 2022, based on the decision of the Shareholders for the acquisition of own shares, an amount of EUR 1.25 M was transferred from retained earnings to the reserve for the acquisition of own shares, representing the limit of consideration to be payable for own share acquisition.